engalanjr/SignalsBeta/replit.md

 - Changed "Financial Overview" label to "Account Overview"
 - Simplified signal detail experience: removed Recommended Actions, Event Source, Comments sections and Acknowledge/Create Plan buttons
 - Like and Not Accurate buttons now properly connected to existing interaction CRUD methods
+- Added toggle functionality: clicking "Liked!" or "Marked Inaccurate" will remove that feedback and return to default state
 - Configured deployment settings for autoscale target

 ## Deployment